charleshansen/backbone_fixtures_rails/README.md

 | `baseModel`      | The default model to use if a fixture cannot find something appropriate in the `models` object.
 A natural choice is `Backbone.Model`.  |
 | `baseCollection` | The default collection to use if a fixture cannot find something appropriate in the `collections` object.
 A natural choice is `Backbone.Collection`.     |

+The call to jasmineSetup does not have to be in the beforeEach, it also works at the top of the spec file.
+If you are stubbing out ajax requests, make sure you call jasmineSetup before this stubbing happens.

 ### Depenendcies